Firework471/Ad-Attribution-Laundering-Apps-Dataset/README.md

-# All-Fraudulent-Apps-From-the-Anonymous-Paper
+# All-Fraudulent-Apps-From-the-CCS24-Paper

-Welcome to the GitHub repository for the Fraudulent App Dataset.
+Welcome to the GitHub repository for the Fraudulent App Dataset from the CCS24 paper "Unveiling Collusion-Based Ad Attribution Laundering Fraud: Detection, Analysis, and Security Implications".
 This dataset includes information on mobile applications detected as fraudulent by our tool during our research.

 ## Dataset Contents